Shakespeare in Love: Plot

 In 1593 London, William Shakespeare is a sometime player in the Lord Chamberlain's Men and playwright for Philip Henslowe, owner of The Rose Theatre.
 Suffering from writer's block with a new comedy, Romeo and Ethel, the Pirate's Daughter, Shakespeare attempts to seduce Rosaline, mistress of Richard Burbage, owner of the rival Curtain Theatre, and to convince Burbage to buy the play from Henslowe.
-Shakespeare receives advice from rival playwright Christopher Marlowe, but is despondent to learn Rosaline is sleeping with Master of the Revels Edmund Tilney.
+Shakespeare receives advice from friend and rival playwright Christopher Marlowe, but is despondent to learn Rosaline is sleeping with Master of the Revels Edmund Tilney.
 The desperate Henslowe, in debt to ruthless moneylender Fennyman, begins auditions anyway.

 Viola de Lesseps, daughter of a wealthy merchant, who has seen Shakespeare's plays at court, disguises herself as a man named Thomas Kent to audition.
 Kent gains Shakespeare's interest with a speech from Two Gentlemen of Verona, but runs away when Shakespeare questions her.
 He pursues Kent to Viola's house and leaves a note with her nurse, asking Kent to begin rehearsals at the Rose.
 Shakespeare sneaks into a ball at the house, where Viola's parents arrange her betrothal to Lord Wessex, an aristocrat in need of money.
 Dancing with Viola, Shakespeare is struck speechless.
 Confronted by Wessex, Shakespeare introduces himself as Christopher Marlowe.
 Wessex ejects "Marlowe" and threatens to kill him.
 Shakespeare finds Viola on her balcony, where they confess their mutual attraction before he is discovered by her nurse and flees.

 Inspired by Viola, Shakespeare quickly transforms the play into what will become Romeo and Juliet.
 Rehearsals begin, with Thomas Kent as Romeo, the leading tragedian Ned Alleyn as Mercutio, and the stagestruck Fennyman in a small role.
-Shakespeare discovers Viola's true identity, and they begin a secret affair.
+After Shakespeare discovers Viola's true identity, they begin a secret affair.

 Viola is summoned to court to receive approval for her proposed marriage to Wessex.
 Shakespeare accompanies her, disguised as her nurse's female cousin, and anonymously persuades Wessex in public to wager £50 that a play can capture the true nature of love, the amount Shakespeare requires to buy a share in the Chamberlain's Men.
 Queen Elizabeth I declares that she will judge the matter.